iemafzalhassan/90_Day-s_of_DevOps/Day05/Challenge.md

 - **Day Completed**: 5
 - **Total Days in Challenge**: 90

+Join #TrainWithShubham Community on an exhilarating journey of learning and growth as we embark on the #90DaysofChallenge!

 ---

 # Day 05: Advanced Linux Shell Scripting for DevOps Engineers with User Management